tshalvi/SONiC/doc/CPO/CPO Phase 1 - Single Asic with FW controlled module management.md

 Assumptions:
 1. No changes are expected in the sysfs files provided by the SDK.
 The existing sysfs structure (e.g., present, reset, lpm, etc.) will continue to function as before.
 These files will be accessed under the same path: */sys/module/sx_core/$asic/$module/*.
 The only difference is that the module ID will correspond to the cModule ID.
-2. The SDK will emulate the EEPROM at the offsets required by SONiC (likely only offsets on page 0).
+2. The lower layers will emulate the EEPROM at the offsets required by SONiC (mostly offsets on page 0).
 </br></br>

 # Changes to support the CPO platform